project-flexos/asplos22-ae/experiments/fig-06_nginx-redis-perm/README.md

 ```

 ...And the experiment will run.
 However, more likely you wish to tune the
 experiment to your needs.

+> For better overall experiment execution time (i.e. for the experiment to take
+> less time), adjust the `HOST_CORES` variable in the `Makefile`.
+Providing
+> more cores results in more simultaneous unikernel permutation builds.

-There are a number of internal targets which can run
+There are a number of internal targets which can run independently of the
-independently of the high-level `Makefile` ASPLOS'22 AE repo.
-To get started,
+high-level `Makefile` ASPLOS'22 AE repo.
+To get started, clone this repository
-clone this repository and `cd` into this directory:
+and `cd` into this directory:

 ```bash
 git clone https://github.com/project-flexos/asplos-ae.git